airbytehq/airbyte/docs/integrations/sources/stripe.md

 ## Setup Guide

-To authenticate the Stripe connector, you must provide a Stripe Secret Key.
+To authenticate the Stripe connector, you need a Stripe Secret Key.
 Although you may use an existing key, we recommend that you create a new key specifically for Airbyte and grant it **Read** priviliges.
 We recommend granting **Read** priviliges to all permissions, and configuring the data you would like to replicate in the connector itself.
-You can also use the API keys for the [test mode](https://stripe.com/docs/keys#obtain-api-keys) to try out the Stripe integration with Airbyte.

 ### Create a Stripe Secret Key